-Recommendations Arising from Policy & Practice Review (PP) Recommendation #1 PP That the following Village of Belcarra policies be updated: 1.
-Policy 195 Financial Plan - Amendment, Monitoring and Control 2.
-Policy 196 Financial Plan - Sources and Uses of Funds Rationale & Comments The above policies are detected and the actual practices have above above at a second The above policies are dated and the actual practices have changed.
-Recommendation #2 PP That the following new policies be brought forward for Council's consideration: 1.
-Financial Plan Amendments 2.
-Investing Municipal Funds Rationale & Comments Rationale & Harris is possible plantify when financial plantaments need to essure and the process around those Rationale #1: There is need to clarify when financial plan amendments need to occur and the process around these amendments.
-Rationale #2: The Village's investment portfolio has increased, and the funds should be invested in a diversified manner with a balance of security and investment returns. , and the state of Recommendation #3 PP That the Village join a cooperative purchasing group to obtain bulk pricing on goods & services and to take advantage of economies of scale.
-Rationale & Comments The Village controls advantage of bulls pricing to control according to the control of th The Village can take advantage of bulk pricing to acquire certain goods and services including those related to capital to save money.
+Recommendations Arising from Policy & Practice Review (PP) Recommendation #1 PP That Policy 195 (Financial Plan - Amendment, Monitoring and Control) be updated.
+Rationale & Comments The above policy is dated and the actual practice has changed.
+Recommendation #2 PP That the following new policies be brought forward for Council's consideration: Financial Plan Amendments Investing Municipal Funds Rationale & Comments Rationale #1: There is need to clarify when financial plan amendments need to occur and the process around these amendments.
+Rationale #2: The Village's investment portfolio has increased, and the funds should be invested in a diversified manner with a balance of security and investment returns.
+Recommendation #3 PP That the Village join a cooperative purchasing group to obtain bulk pricing on goods & services and to take advantage of economies of scale.
+Rationale & Comments The Village can take advantage of bulk pricing to acquire certain goods and services including those related to capital to save money.
 An example of a coop purchasing group is the Canoe Procurement Group which many local governments participate in.
 Recommendation #4 PP That the Village implement formal project management policies and practices to ensure the best outcomes for projects.
 Rationale & Comments Many projects can be subject to scope creep and unapproved change orders, which results in cost overruns, unless controls are in place.
 Formal project management policies and practices can be put in place to control these risks.